Sprillow/electron-holochain-template/README.md

 - Have rust language (stable) installed on your system, then...
 - `npm run happ-install`: installs wasm32 compilation target for rust as well as the Holochain CLI
-- `npm run happ-pack`: compiles zomes into wasm and packages each one into a dna using Holochain CLI
+- `npm run happ-pack`: compiles zomes into wasm and packages them into a .dna and a .happ using Holochain CLI
 - `npm run happ-reset`: runs `happ-pack` and clears user data (Run this anytime you change the code in `happ` folder during development)

-To test backend:

-- `npm run happ-test`: runs unit tests

 **web** (user interface)